DLPietro/DLPietro.github.io/about.md

 permalink: /about-me/
 ---

-## 🌟 I'm Pietro Di Leo — From repetitive tasks to cooler projects
+## 🌟 I'm Pietro Di Leo.
+From repetitive tasks to cooler projects

 Let's be honest: I did the “Standard Path” like the majority of people outside:
 - University completed (Master’s in Quantitative Finance)